Bird Summonsby Leila Aboulela

 “She’s so good with women’s interiority, and Muslim women’s subjectivity… She gets beyond any cliché or type of the Muslim women.”—BBC Radio

 “A magic carpet ride into the forest of history and the lives of women.
-Playful, profound, and moving.”—Lucy Ellman, author of Sweet Desserts and Mimi
+Playful, profound, and moving.”—Lucy Ellmann, author of Sweet Desserts and Mimi

 “A Scottish-Arabic Canterbury Tales, a quest full of stories and surprises: a challenging storyteller’s tour de force, uniting two radically different cultures with a handshake and a kiss.”—Patricia Dunker, author of Hallucinating Foucault